 For the Edinburgh International Festival he sung in Curlew River for conductor Gary Walker, and as a Lehrbube in Die Meistersinger von Nürnberg for David Robertson.

-Chris' oratorio engagements have included The Messiah for The Boscastle Flood Appeal; The St Matthew Passion & Mozart's Requiem and Vespers in Durham Cathedral; Haydn’s The Creation and Creation Mass; Schubert’s Mass in G & Schumann’s Requiem, Rutter’s A Sprig of Thyme, Britten's Rejoice in the Lamb, Rossini’s Petit Messe Solennelle and Verdi’s Requiem.
+Chris' oratorio engagements have included The Messiah for The Boscastle Flood Appeal; The St Matthew Passion & Mozart's Requiem and Vespers in Durham Cathedral; Haydn’s The Creation and Creation Mass; Schubert’s Mass in G & Schumann’s Requiem, Rutter’s A Sprig of Thyme, Stainer’s Crucifixion, Rossini’s Petit Messe Solennelle and Verdi’s Requiem.